-If you want your hot tube to heat faster, make sure you do not turn it off; rather, you should use the sleep mode.
-You can utilize the sleep mode if you don't plan to use your spa for some days, as it is a great way for you to conserve energy and also keep your hot tub practically ready to use.
+If you want your hot tub to heat faster, do not turn it off.
+Instead, use the sleep mode if you don't plan to use your spa for some days, as it is a great way to conserve energy and keep it ready to use.

 Portable Immersion Heater

-Assuming your hot tub has a very slow heating time, and you cannot figure out what else to do to speed up the process, you should opt for a portable immersion heater.
-This is a small electric device that is plugged and placed into the water.
-We live in a constantly evolving world, so you must move along with it.
+Assuming your hot tub is very slow to heat the water, and you cannot figure out what else to do to speed up the process, try using a portable immersion heater.
+It's a small electric device that you place in the water.
+We live in a constantly evolving world, so you must move with the times.

-Mixing the features of the immersion heater with the regular heating capacity of your hot tub, you are able to significantly reduce the time taken to get your water to the desired temperature level.
+By mixing the features of the immersion heater with the regular heating capacity of your hot tub, you can significantly reduce the time it takes to get your water to the desired temperature level.

-When looking for a portable immersion heater, it is advisable that you shop for one with at least 1500 watts as it will provide you with the best effect.
+When looking for a portable immersion heater, it is advisable to shop for one with at least 1500 watts as it will provide you with the best effect.

 Is It Safe To Fill A Hot Tub With Hot Water And Heat It?

-While you could be losing patience watching your new hot tub heat up, you should avoid filling your hot tub with hot water in an attempt to speed up the process.
-This is because you will end up damaging the tub's shell as most hot water heaters exceed the heat rating for a hot tub.
-And it will be too tasking to heat water on your stove top, and it will take you a bit longer than you imagined.
+While you could lose patience filling your new hot tub with water from the garden hose while you wait hours for it to heat up, avoid using hot water to try and speed up the process.
+You might end up damaging the tub's shell as most hot water heaters exceed the heat rating for a hot tub.
+And it will be laborious to heat water on your stove-top, and it will take you a bit longer than you imagined.

 Water that is above 104 degrees could damage your spa.
 Hot tubs are not designed to withstand scalding temperatures, meaning that they could begin to give way or melt.

-While you might eventually speed up the process slightly, it is not worth the risk as you could lose your spa.
-So, it will be best if you follow the above steps and wait for your tub to heat up the right way.
+While you might speed up the process slightly, it is not worth the risk as you could damage your spa.
+So, it's best to follow the above steps and wait for the water to reach the right temperature the correct way.

 Most hot tub owners will do anything to reduce the time it takes for their hot tub to heat.
-Luckily, there are plenty of ways to lower the time your tub needs to get hot like getting a new heater or planting shrubs.
+Luckily, there are plenty of ways to shorten the time needed for your to get hot, like getting a new heater or planting shrubs.

-Nevertheless, you can choose any way to tackle the problem of prolonged heating time, what doesn't change is the fact that an average-sized hot tub will take about three to four hours to reach the ideal temperature.
-But, it is still soothing to know that following the above recommendations can buy you some time and allow you to get to your soaking quicker.
+You can choose any way to tackle the problem of prolonged heating time.
+What doesn't change is the fact that an average-sized hot tub will take about three to four hours to reach the ideal temperature.
+But, following the above recommendations can buy you some time and allow you to begin soaking quicker.